 - Early identification of Special Educational Needs is beneficial.
-Observations and clear communication between Teacher/ Pupil/ Parent/ SENCO can help identify early learning needs, however, differentiation in a classroom setting is the first step, followed by Wave 2 intervention.
+Observations and clear communication between Teacher/ Pupil/ Parent/ SENCO can help identify early learning needs, however, scaffolding in a classroom setting is the first step, followed by Wave 2 intervention.
 If this support network does not help the children progress, then Wave 3 intervention would begin. - Being proactive when there is a perceived change in a child's behaviour and not only reacting when there is clear cause for concern. - The commitment of all Class Teachers to make an initial response to a child's needs, calling upon other Staff, the SENCO or the Head Teacher for support where necessary. - The conduct of procedures for identification, assessment and review, in accordance with the Code of Practice 0-25 yrs 2015. - Informal discussions held as the need arises to address Teachers' concerns with regard to specific children.
-The support and advice of colleagues, parents and pupil is valued by all Teachers at all stages.
+The support and advice of colleagues, parents and pupil is valued by all Teachers at all stages. - If an IESP is formed then 3 assess/plan/do/ review meetings are held every year.